 This article is about a visit from Cristobal Peralta 0f Spain in 1924 to see the mines that his ancestors had worked.
 Unknowingly, he showed his American guide the bearings to 2 landmarks that gave the precise location of the mine.
-At the time the article was written, it was thought that the bearings were to a hill dubbed “Cerro Negra” by the author that is a VMS deposit, but a year later was found to be the actual “cave zone” of a very, very large mine next to Cerro Negra.
+At the time the article was written, it was thought that the bearings were to a hill dubbed “Cerro Negra” by the author that is a VMS deposit, but a year later was found to be the bearings of the actual “cave zone” of a very large underground mine next to Cerro Negra.
 This mine is described further in the “Great Mine” article.

 - Peralta Stone Maps

-These maps are controversial to some, and with a simple interpretation the Trail Stone Map gives the exact location of the arkose ridges that contain many filled-in pits mined by the Peraltas or possibly earlier.
+These maps are controversial to some, and with a simple interpretation the Trail Stone Map gives the exact location of the arkose breccia ridges that contain many filled-in pits mined by the Peraltas or possibly earlier.
 This was substantiated by the seismic testing of several of the suspected pits and by core drilling on their perimeters.
 All of these filled-in pits are surrounded by black chlorite alteration, found exclusively at VMS deposits.

 - The Mill Site and Mercury